Skip to main content

 Spend-Down States vs. Income Cap States

-States differ in treating applicants with monthly incomes exceeding the Medicaid income limit, which is generally 300% of the Federal Benefit Rate.
+States differ in how they treat applicants with monthly incomes exceeding the Medicaid income limit, generally set at 300% of the Federal Benefit Rate.

 In “spend-down states” (also called “medically needy” states), a Medicaid applicant who is over the income limit can spend their excess income on medical and care costs.
 Once their income is “spent down” to the Medicaid limit, they become eligible for Medicaid for the rest of the spend-down period.